You are here

-This work has taken place in the context of a difficult transition from Taliban rule to new democratic institutions.
-While political organizations and civil society groups have made some progress in advancing democratic political processes, more needs to be done to protect gains Afghanistan has made in democratic governance, political pluralism and the protection of human rights, especially the rights of women.
+Since 2002, NDI has conducted programs throughout Afghanistan to promote electoral integrity, civil society strengthening, women’s political participation, youth engagement, political party development and democratic governance.
+While political organizations and civil society groups have made some progress in advancing democratic and political processes, more needs to be done to protect the gains Afghanistan has made in democratic governance, political pluralism, and the protection of human rights, especially the rights of women.

 News and Publications

 NDI's work upholds the idea that democracy is a human right – a principle enshrined in the Universal Declaration of Human Rights.
 But it's a human right that many around the world still struggle to attain.
 You can be part of the solution.
 Join the movement for democracy.